EvanDaley/QuadTree_RTS_Pathfinding/README.md

 ## Image Example

-This Unity simulation shows 4 towers, with a visible count of the "enemies" in each of their ranges, based on the quadtree calculation.
+This Unity simulation shows 4 towers (teal), with a visible count (green) of the enemies (gray) in each of their ranges, based on the quadtree calculation.

 ![Quad Tree](image-1.png)